deadlyvipers/dojo_rules/introduction.md

 I'm introducing myself to the DOJO

-My favourite path is git!!
+My favourite path is Electives!!